1985-87

 or gone to bed.
 This, all for the princely sum of twenty five pounds.

-The Morrigan began to get a reputation for having
+Ah, those The Morrigan began to get a reputation for having

 a very unusual mix of folk and rock which didn't quite fit into any of